Signed in as:

 BACKGROUND, PROCESS, AND DISCOVERY

 Beginning in high school, I have taken photos of my art, family, and friends.
-These three subject areas have represented ongoing interests and activities which has defined most of my life, giving me a reason for living each day meaningfully up to the present time.
+These three subject areas have represented ongoing interests and activities which has defined most of my life, giving me a reason for living each day meaningfully to the present time.

 I remember how happy I felt in my late teens when I purchased a Rolleicord Twin Lens Reflex camera.
 It quickly became a proactive tool for taking B&W photos related to the vicissitudes of my everyday life.